AI with dataflows

 Classification models are used to classify a dataset into multiple groups or classes.
 They're used to predict events that can have one of the multiple possible outcomes.
 For instance, whether a customer is likely to have a very high, high, medium, or low Lifetime Value, whether the risk of default is High, Moderate, Low, or Very Low; and so on.

-The output of a Classification model is a probability score, which identifies the likelihood that a record will achieve the criteria for a given class.
+The output of a Classification model is a probability score, which identifies the likelihood that a row will achieve the criteria for a given class.

 Training a Classification model

-The input entity containing your training data for a Classification model must have a string or whole number field as the outcome field, which identifies the past known outcomes.
+The input table containing your training data for a Classification model must have a string or whole number column as the outcome column, which identifies the past known outcomes.

 - A minimum of 20 rows of historical data is required for each class of outcomes